Kalidomra/AdamNet-Drive-Emulator/README.md

  1. Mount the 1602 Keypad Shield to the Mega.
  2. Connect the SD Card Shield to the Mega.
  	Use the following pins: MISO = 50, MOSI = 51, SCK = 52, CS = 53, 5v and GND
- 3. Attached the phone cord to pin 21 though the 1k resistor and ground.
+ 3. Attached the phone cord to pin 21 though the 1k resistor.
+Connect the ground.

 How it works: